Langstone Charity Walk

 Check Point 3.
 Farlington Marshes - Immediately after crossing the bridge turn to your right and go into the car park.
 You will find a well

 defined footpath and will come to a gate.
-Bear right to follow the sea all the way round to Broadmarsh.
+Go through the gate and follow the footpath/cycleway to Broadmarsh.
 Those wanting to enjoy the

 selection of birds at Farlington Marshes need to keep right when you leave the car park.